jsteenkamp/rapid-prototyping/README.md

 # Rapid Prototyping

+## Getting Started

+Install dependencies.
+You must have Node.js and npm and optionally yarn installed on your system.

+`yarn install` or `npm install`

+Run the development server which outputs on `http://localhost:3000`

+`yarn dev` or `npm run dev`

+The output rebuilds automatically as you make changes.

+Add you markdown text and code in `pages/scratch.md`

+## Next.js

 [Next.js](https://nextjs.org/) is for building [React](https://reactjs.org/) universal apps, apps with server-side rendering included.

 Next is static and server-side application framework for React.
 It is more flexible and easier to use existing React patterns and libraries.
 You have to do more things yourself, like specifying resources to pre-fetch and lazy-load.